 Lesser Slave Lake has long been a meeting place for Indigenous peoples, the land and waters that surround this area are rich in fish, wildlife, and full of places with cultural significance.

-The lake is fed by various tributary rivers entering at Buffalo Bay.
-The three largest tributaries are the Driftpile, Swan and Assineau Rivers.
+The lake is fed by various tributary rivers entering at Buffalo Bay including the East and West prairie, South Heart, Driftpile and Swan Rivers.
 Many small creeks and intermittent streams also flow into the lake.
-Outflow is on the east end of the lake via the Lesser Slave River, which joins the Athabasca River about 75 km downstream.
+The only outflow is on the east end of the lake via the Lesser Slave River, which joins the Athabasca River about 75 km downstream.

 Over the year there have been many studies and projects completed in the watershed by the Government of Alberta.
 Check out this page to browse the available reports.